DowDuPont amends split plan

 DuPont’s performance polymers business, which makes engineering polymers such as nylon and polyacetal, as well as Dow’s automotive adhesives and fluids businesses, will also go to specialty products.
 They will be housed together in a business oriented toward the auto industry.

-Dow’s water and process solutions unit, a supplier of ion exchange resins and reverse osmosis membranes, and Dow’s building solutions business, which includes its Styrofoam insulation board, is also going to specialty products.
-There, the business will be paired with construction-related DuPont businesses such as Tyvek and Corian.
+Dow’s water and process solutions unit, a supplier of ion-exchange resins and reverse osmosis membranes, and Dow’s building solutions business, which includes its Styrofoam insulation board, are also going to specialty products.

 After the split, the materials science firm will have about $40 billion in annual sales from petrochemicals, polyolefins, elastomers, acrylics, cellulosics, silicones, polyurethanes, and ethylene and propylene oxide derivatives.